 again rose as they enforced court-ordered racial desegregation

-in the 1960s and the Federal Witness Security Program was
+and the Federal Witness Security Program which was

 established in the 1970s.